African horse sickness

-African horse sickness (AHS) is a highly infectious and deadly disease caused by African horse sickness virus.
+African horse sickness (AHS) is a highly infectious and often fatal disease caused by African horse sickness virus.
 It commonly affects horses, mules, and donkeys.
-It is caused by a virus of the genus Orbivirus belonging to the family Reoviridae.
+It is caused by a virus of the genus Orbivirus belonging to the family Sedoreoviridae.
 This disease can be caused by any of the nine serotypes of this virus.
 AHS is not directly contagious, but is known to be spread by insect vectors.